-If a Fund were to invest in REITs, its REIT equity securities could result in such Fund's receipt of cash in excess of the REIT's earnings.
+A Fund's investment in REIT equity securities could result in such Fund's receipt of cash in excess of the REIT's earnings.
 If a Fund receives such distributions all or a portion of these distributions will constitute a return of capital to the Fund.
 Receiving a return of capital distribution from a REIT will reduce the amount of income available to be distributed to Fund shareholders.
 Income from REIT securities generally will not be eligible for treatment as qualified dividend income.

-Under Code Section 199A, introduced by the 2017 Tax Act, a deduction of up to 20% is available for taxpayers other than corporations for qualified business income from certain pass-through businesses, including "qualified REIT dividends" (i.e., ordinary REIT dividends other than capital gains dividends and REIT dividends designated as qualified dividend income) from issuers that qualify as REITs for U.S. tax purposes.
-Pending the release of final regulations, taxpayers may rely on proposed regulations that allow a RIC to pay and report "section 199A dividends" to its shareholders with respect to the RIC's qualified REIT dividends.
-Under these proposed regulations, the amount of section 199A dividends that a Fund may pay and report to its shareholders is limited to the excess of the "qualified REIT dividends" that the Fund receives from REITs for a taxable year over the Fund's expenses allocable to such dividends.
+Under Code Section 199A a deduction of up to 20% is available for taxable years beginning before 2026 to taxpayers other than corporations for qualified business income from certain pass-through businesses, including "qualified REIT dividends" (i.e., ordinary REIT dividends other than capital gains dividends and REIT dividends designated as qualified dividend income) from issuers that qualify as REITs for U.S. tax purposes.
+A RIC may pay and report "section 199A dividends" to its shareholders with respect to the RIC's qualified REIT dividends.
+The amount of section 199A dividends that a Fund may pay and report to its shareholders is limited to the excess of the "qualified REIT dividends" that the Fund receives from REITs for a taxable year over the Fund's expenses allocable to such dividends.
 A shareholder may treat section 199A dividends received on a share of the Fund as "qualified REIT dividends" if the shareholder has held the share for more than 45 days during the 91-day period beginning 45 days before the date on which the share becomes ex-dividend, but only to the extent that the shareholder is not under an obligation (under a short-sale or otherwise) to make related payments with respect to positions in substantially similar or related property.
 A shareholder may include 20% of the shareholder's "qualified REIT dividends" in the computation of the shareholder's "combined qualified business income amount" under Code Section 199A.
-Code Section 199A generally allows a taxpayer (other than a corporation) a deduction for a taxable year equal to the lesser of (A) the taxpayer's "combined qualified business income amount" or (B) 20% of the excess of the taxpayer's taxable income over the taxpayer's net capital gain for the year.
+Code Section 199A generally allows a taxpayer (other than a corporation) a deduction for a taxable year beginning before 2026 equal to the lesser of (A) the taxpayer's "combined qualified business income amount" or (B) 20% of the excess of the taxpayer's taxable income over the taxpayer's net capital gain for the year.